 For example, in New York, a store is legally obligated to post its refund policy.
 If no policy is posted, the store must accept returns within 30 days for any reason by default.
 Federal law mandates that refunds must be given for products that are defective or violate the terms of a sales contract.

 While these laws vary by country and even state or territory, many companies choose to exceed the minimum requirements in the name of customer satisfaction.
-In the above example, a shop in New York may opt to accept a return after the mandatory 30-day period to avoid upsetting a customer.

-You might offer a customer $20 in store credit in exchange for an item they don’t want, and they can use that $20 on anything else in your store (at any time).
+When you offer store credits to customers, you give them a redeemable virtual balance they can use in your store for future purchases.
+For example, you might offer a customer $20 in store credit in exchange for an item they don’t want, and they can use that $20 on anything else in your store (at any time).

 Examples of store credit include: